rohit455273/assertive.data/README.md

-# assertive.properties
+# assertive.data

-A set of predicates and assertions for checking the properties of variables, such as length, names and attributes.
+A set of predicates and assertions for checking the properties of (country independent) complex data types.
 Most of the documentation is on the *[assertive](https://bitbucket.org/richierocks/assertive)* page.
 End-users will usually want to use *assertive* directly.

 ### Installation